esod/google_analytics_counter/README.md

 ### The custom Google Analytics Counter field.

-A custom Google Analytics Counter field has been added to version 8.x-3.0-alpha4 and above.
+A custom Google Analytics Counter field has been added to version 8.x-3.0-alpha6 and above.
 Having the Google pageviews in a custom fields makes adding Google pageviews to Drupal views the same as adding any other node field to a view.

-After installing version 8.x-3.0-alpha4 or above or running the module updates for existing installations with `drush updatedb` The custom Google Analytics Counter field is added to the basic page content type.
+After installing version 8.x-3.0-alpha6 or above or running the module updates for existing installations with `update.php` or `drush updatedb` The field storage for the Google Analytics Counter field (machine name = field_google_analytics_counter) is added to the system.
-See /admin/structure/types/manage/page/fields.

-Note that on installation or update the custom field is disabled on the Manage form display tab and the Manage display tab for the basic page content type.
-To enable the custom field on the basic page content type, drag the field out of the Disabled section of the respective tab and Save.
-Likewise do the same on other contents type to which you add the custom field.

-The custom field can also be removed from the system without concern.
-The module will then store analytics data in the custom tables only.
+The custom field storage can be ignored without concern.
+The module will continue to store analytics data in the custom tables, but not in any field tables.

-#### To add the custom field to other content types, Follow these steps.
+#### To add the custom field, follow these steps.

 1. Go to a content type's Manage fields Tab.
-   For example /admin/structure/types/manage/article/fields.
+   E.g. /admin/structure/types/manage/article/fields.

 2. Click +Add field.

-3. Re-use the existing field by clicking `- Select an existing field -` and selecting the custom field `Text (plain): field_google_analytics_counter`.
+3. Re-use the field by clicking `- Select an existing field -` and selecting the custom field `Text (plain): field_google_analytics_counter`.
 Change the field Label as you see fit.

 4. Click Save and continue.
    Add Help text such as `This field stores Google Analytics pageviews.`